PegasisForever/python_handouts/Basic Terms.md

 ## Variable

 Have you ever see something like x=10 in your math class?
-The “x” here represents 10.
+The "x" here represents 10.

-In Python, the concept of a variable is like “x” in your math class, but have little difference.
+In Python, the concept of a variable is like "x" in your math class, but have little difference.

 |                            | Math                 | Python                                                       |
 | -------------------------- | -------------------- | ------------------------------------------------------------ |